rixx/books.rixx.de/data/reviews/carolyn-elliott/existential-kink/index.md

     is likely to be bound up in the experience.
 This book is a good way to get a handle on what shame is and how it works.
 - book: ichiro-kishimi/the-courage-to-be-disliked
-  text: This book makes basically the same claims as Existential Kink, only that it
+  text: This book makes the same claims as Existential Kink, only that it
     is very severe about them where EK decides to enjoy the hell out of life.
 - book: aidan-wachter/weaving-fate
   text: Wachter has a technique that works like Elliott's Deepest Fear Inventory,